WE TRAIN AND SUPPORT MENTORS FOR YOUNG PEOPLE

 We thoroughly prepare you for mentorship beginning with a fit evaluation to discover if mentoring is the right social change activity for you.
 Mentors are taught to apply a formal mentoring approach, called transition mentoring, in working one-to-one with a mentee.
 Training develops key organising schema and core relationship skills relevant to person-centred work.
 Modules focus on individual transition (e.g., levers for behavioural and perspective change), mentorship (e.g., social motivation, guidance, advocacy, support) and features of the target population (e.g., the cognitive neuroscience of adolescence).
 Mentors learn to leverage deliberately structured and supported relationships to improve the impact of interventions provided by SAYes.

 OUR TRANSITION MENTORING PLATFORM

-All SAYes and SAYes affiliated programmes are run on the Transition to Independent Living (TIL) platform managed by SAYes.
+All SAYes programmes are run on the Transition to Independent Living (TIL) platform managed by SAYes.
 TIL relies on mentorship along with cross-sector collaboration, digital infrastructure, and nested support to optimise meaningful transitions.
 TIL includes;

 SAYes programme support specialists are the hub of the TIL platform services, coordinating information, resources and opportunities among our partners, volunteers and programmes.
 They are trained counsellors, educators, coaches and social workers whose purpose is to ignite opportunities for social change by providing a professional and personalised service to each mentor-mentee match.

 There are many groups of vulnerable young people that could benefit from transition mentoring.
-SAYes affiliated programmes work with these groups using our transition platform.
+SAYes-affiliated programmes work with these groups using its transition platform.
 SAYes manages all TIL platform services for affiliated programmes, including the training and support of volunteer mentors, while the programme curricula and/or services are provided by the non-profit partner.

 SAYes helps volunteers and partners find the right programme to join.